YinanZheng/PGS/README.md

 https://github.com/YinanZheng/PGS/wiki

 ##Log:
-2015.08.09: PGS package v1.0 (pre-release) is now available.
-The package is written in Rcpp and RcppArmadillo, which is much faster.
+2015.08.09: PGS package v0.1 (pre-release) is now available.
+The package is written in Rcpp and RcppArmadillo, which is much faster than R.

 ##Citation:
 Yinan Zheng, Zhe Fei, Wei Zhang, Justin B. Starren, Lei Liu, Andrea A. Baccarelli,